apache/gravitino/docs/iceberg-rest-service.md

 ### Capabilities:
 * Support Iceberg REST API defined in Iceberg 1.3.1, support all namespace&table interface. `Token`, `ReportMetrics` and `Config` interface are not supported yet.
-* Worked as a catalog proxy, supports HiveCatalog and JdbcCatalog for now
+* Worked as a catalog proxy, supports HiveCatalog and JdbcCatalog for now.
 * Build with Iceberg `1.3.1`, which means the Iceberg table format version is `1` by default.

 ## How to start the Gravitino Iceberg REST server